legubiao/quadruped_ros2_control/README.md

     ```

 ### 1.1 Mujoco Simulator
-Please use this [Mujoco Simulation](hardwares/hardware_unitree_mujoco) for more robot models and contact sensor.
+Please use this [Mujoco Simulation](https://github.com/legubiao/unitree_mujoco) for more robot models and contact sensor.

 > **Warning:** CycloneDDS ROS2 RMW may conflict with unitree_sdk2.
 If you cannot launch unitree mujoco simulation without `sudo`, then you cannot used `unitree_mujoco_hardware`.
-You can switch to gazebo, or tried to solve the conflict by uninstall CycloneDDS ROS2 RMW.
+You can switch to gazebo, or try to solve the conflict by uninstall CycloneDDS ROS2 RMW.

 * Launch the unitree mujoco go2 simulation
 * Launch the ros2-control